Actipro/WPF-Controls/Documentation/topics/bars/controls/textbox.md

 ### Menu Contexts

-Use the [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) control described above, but wrapped in a [BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.BarMenuControlWrapper) to implement a textbox concept within a menu context.
+Use the [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) control described above to implement a textbox concept within a menu context.

-[BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.BarMenuControlWrapper) is a special control that is intended wrap other interactive controls like a [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) that are not normally intended for use in a menu.
-It can display the wrapped control's label externally from the wrapped control itself and aligns everything within the menu properly.
+Since [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) is not flagged as a menu control via the [BarControlService](xref:@ActiproUIRoot.Controls.Bars.BarControlService).[IsMenuControlProperty](xref:@ActiproUIRoot.Controls.Bars.BarControlService.IsMenuControlProperty) attached property, it will be wrapped by a [BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.BarMenuControlWrapper) instance when parented by a Bars menu control.
+[BarMenuControlWrapper](xref:@ActiproUIRoot.Controls.Bars.BarMenuControlWrapper) is a special control that can wrap interactive controls like [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) that are not normally intended for use in a menu.
+It displays the wrapped control's label externally from the wrapped control itself and applies horizontal margins to align everything with surrounding menu items properly.

 ![Screenshot](../images/textbox-menu.png)